This class meets on Thursdays.

 The SYLLABUS (not yet available) is the most important document of the semester.
 Please download it, since you'll need to be familiar with as we begin the class and have our first meeting.
 Print it, along with the English Department Syllabus Attachment, and staple them together for easy reference.

 Humanities 7: Comparative Religions is a course which investigates what major world religions have to say about the meaning of existence, about life after death, but also -- most importantly -- about how to live.
 I hope it will be a journey of discovery for students and instructor alike, but since the course largely takes place online, there are a lot of organizational issues to get clear, so please read carefully:

 1. This is a hybrid class, not a completely online class.
-There are six mandatory meetings (Thursdays from 2 - 4:30), most on campus in Health Center 215, but also for a field trip in San Francisco.
+There are six mandatory meetings (Thursdays from 2 - 4:30), most on Ocean campus in Creative Arts 316 but also for a field trip in San Francisco.
 Anyone who fails to attend the first meeting of the semester will not be a part of the course -- these meetings are strictly required, and are listed below.

 2. Technical problems of ALL kinds (computer, browser, Insight downtime) must go through technical channels.
 The main page of Insight contains many links for help, including an extensive Online Course Support Center where you can find answers and submit help tickets.
 Students can also call 415-452-5689 and talk with our support staff or drop by Batmale Hall 310.
 The instructor cannot answer technical questions.

 3. Adding the class: I will try to add all students on the Wait List, but may not be able to add anyone else.
 THERE WILL BE NO LATE ADDS.
 As with traditional classes, adding and dropping are the student's responsibility.
 Please contact the instructor by e-mail if you want to take the class and can't get on the Waiting List -- if you just show up for the first class, it is already late in the semester to begin.